Jackie Wilson: Early career

 Wilson began working at Lee's Sensation Club as a solo singer, then formed a group called the Falcons (not to be confused with the Detroit-based group that recorded the 1959 hit, "You're So Fine") that included cousin Levi Stubbs, who later led the Four Tops.
-(Two more of Wilson's cousins, Hubert Johnson and Levi's brother Joe, later became members of the Contours.)
+(Note: Two more of Wilson's cousins, Hubert Johnson and Levi's brother Joe, later became members of the Contours.)
 The other Falcons joined Hank Ballard as part of the Midnighters, including Alonzo Tucker and Billy Davis, who worked with Wilson several years later as a solo artist.
 Tucker and Wilson collaborated as songwriters on a few songs Wilson recorded, including his 1963 hit "Baby Workout".

 Wilson was discovered by talent agent Johnny Otis, who recruited him for a group called the Thrillers.
 That group evolved into the Royals (who later became R&B group, the Midnighters, though Wilson was not part of the group when it changed its name and signed with King Records).
-Wilson signed on with manager Al Green (not to be confused with R&B singer Al Green or Albert "Al" Green of the now defunct National Records).
+Wilson signed on with Detroit music impresario Al Green (Note: not to be confused with R&B singer Al Green or Albert "Al" Green of the now defunct National Records).
 Green, who also managed LaVern Baker, Little Willie John, Johnnie Ray and Della Reese, owned two music publishing companies, Pearl Music and Merrimac Music; and Detroit's Flame Show Bar, where Wilson met Baker.

 After Wilson recorded his first version of "Danny Boy" and a few other tracks on Dizzy Gillespie's record label Dee Gee Records under his nickname, Sonny Wilson, he was eventually hired by Billy Ward in 1953 to join a group Ward formed in 1950 called the Dominoes after Wilson's successful audition to replace the immensely popular Clyde McPhatter, who left the Dominoes and formed the Drifters.
 Wilson almost blew his chance that day, showing up calling himself "The shit" Wilson and bragging about being a better singer than McPhatter.